 In addition to actual heads, watery contexts for votives symbolic of heads are common.
 For example, in both the Fontes Sequanae and Chamalières some of the votives I previously mentioned were human heads carved from wood.
 These seem to date from the pre-Roman period because they show no signs of Mediterranean influence in their style, bearing instead the oval eyes characteristic of Celtic art.
 The carved jack-o’-lantern of modern Halloween clearly relates to this tradition via the co-opted insular festival of Samhain, even down to the locations in which they are displayed.

-We see such symbolism repeatedly in stone heads, including tricephaloi and janiform heads, face pots, wooden carvings, masks, and antefixes.
-One such head was discussed by Professor Anne Ross, thus:⁷
+We see such symbolism repeatedly in stone heads, including tricephalous and janiform heads, face pots, wooden carvings, masks, and antefixes.
+One such head is discussed by Professor Anne Ross, thus:⁷

 [In the territory of the Belgic Remi tribe] the deity is symbolised by an enormous bearded tricephalos, having a leaf-crown, and usually equated with the classical Mercury.
 These particular representations would seem to testify to the concept of some autochthonous deity as a head alone, the head sufficing for the total being, the vital part, embued with the power of the whole.